stujones11/minetest-3d_armor/README.md

 depends: default, unified_skins, inventory_plus

 Adds craftable armor that is visible to other players.
-Each armor item worn contibutes to a player's armor group level making them less vulnerable to weapons.
+Each armor item worn contributes to a player's armor group level making them less vulnerable to weapons.

 Armor takes damage when a player is hurt, however, many armor items offer a 'stackable'